self-improving-agent/SomaticVariantCallingWithDeepLearning/docs/snakemake_rules.rst

 * dropout - proportion of nodes to be removed when applying dropout layers.
 If set to 0.0, no dropout is applied
 * bidirectional - whether the the model should be only bidirectional (not relevant for Perceptron)

-The dataset and labels are taken as input, while the output is a folder named after the experiment_name containing containing the metrics recorded during training, the saved model and 4 graphs monitoring the change in training set metrics, validation set metrics, losses and the final validation set ROC.
-The script used is model_training.py.
+The dataset and labels are taken as input, while the output is a folder named after the experiment_name containing containing 3 sub folders: tables, models and figures.
+Tables contains the metrics recorded during training, for each model as well as the current means and variances (used for the standard errors), and a final metrics file to show the combined averaged results with errors.
+Inside models there are the saved models for each run along with the checkpoints saved during the training of each.
+Figures is filled after the specified number of models are trained (number_of_runs), with 4 graphs monitoring the change in training set metrics, validation set metrics, losses and the final validation set ROC.
+All graphs are produced using the averaged results with errors.
+The script used is run_experiment.py which calls model_training.py for each model to be trained.

 Neural Network Testing
 -----------------------